jejmule/pyKoalaRemote/README.md

 # pyKoalaRemote
 Python wrapper for dotNet Koala Remote Client provided by LyncéeTec to control Digital Holographique Microscope using proprietary Koala software

-The wrapper uses the same methods names and arguments as the dotNet library distributed by LyncéeTec SA LynceeTec.KoalaRemote.Client.dll .
-DotN
+The wrapper uses the same methods names and arguments as the dotNet library distributed by LyncéeTec SA LynceeTec.KoalaRemote.Client.dll.  [dotNet library documentation here](https://github.com/jejmule/pyKoalaRemote/blob/master/Koala%20Remote%20-%20Users%20Manual.pdf)
 The methods that return a dotNet Array are modified to return a Numpy Array, modified methods are described bellow.

 ## Installation using pip